IIIF/training/europeana/edm/Europeana_and_iiif.md

 ## Save your new record

-Once you have finished and double checked your g-doc record then you can copy and paste the code into an xml editor or into notepad (in Windows Accessories on a PC) and:
+Once you have finished and double checked your gdoc record then you can copy and paste the code into an xml editor or into notepad (in Windows Accessories on a PC) and:

 * Save as .xml

 Then:

-* Create a folder and put the file in it
+* Create a folder and put the file in it (make sure the name of the file and the folder do not contain illegal characters - e.g. use CamelCase or underscores)
 * Zip the folder

 In the next section we will show you how to upload the record into the Metis Sandbox to see what it will look like in Europeana.